microsoft/ML-For-Beginners/README.md

 - assignment
 - post-lecture quiz

 > **A note about languages**: These lessons are primarily written in Python, but many are also available in R. To complete an R lesson, go to the `/solution` folder and look for R lessons.
-They include a .rmd extension that represents an **R Markdown** file which can be simply defined as an embedding of `code chunks` (of R or other languages) and a `YAML header` (that guides how to format outputs such as PDF) in a `Markdown document`.
+They include an .rmd extension that represents an **R Markdown** file which can be simply defined as an embedding of `code chunks` (of R or other languages) and a `YAML header` (that guides how to format outputs such as PDF) in a `Markdown document`.
 As such, it serves as an exemplary authoring framework for data science since it allows you to combine your code, its output, and your thoughts by allowing you to write them down in Markdown.
 Moreover, R Markdown documents can be rendered to output formats such as PDF, HTML, or Word.

 > **A note about quizzes**: All quizzes are contained [in this app](https://white-water-09ec41f0f.azurestaticapps.net/), for 50 total quizzes of three questions each.
 They are linked from within the lessons but the quiz app can be run locally; follow the instruction in the `quiz-app` folder.